yash-a-18/scalajsvscodeext.g8/src/main/g8/README.md

 Please check there on how to describe a VSCode Extension.

+#Important Note
+I could not get scalatest to work after multiple attempts.
+Since this is front end work, get testing done on dependencies

 ## Your first Extension
 A step-by-step tutorial for **ScalaJS** using this example project.